-During the current year, the Town expended \$3.4 million on governmental activities capital assets consisting mainly of construction costs for the new dispatch center, as well as roadway improvements funded through the Mass Highway Chapter 90 program and public safety vehicles.
+During the current year the Town expended \$5.4 million on governmental activities capital assets consisting mainly of construction costs for the 911 dispatch center, the Holbrook dam repair project, public safety vehicles, as well as roadway improvements funded through the Mass Highway Chapter 90 program.
+The Town also disposed of the South school and a vehicle.